vitessio/website/content/en/docs/11.0/reference/vreplication/migrate.md

 `Workflow commerce.wf Show`
 1. Confirm that data has been copied over correctly using [VDiff](../vdiff).<br/>
 `VDiff commerce.wf`
-1. Stop the application from writing to the source Vitess cluster.
-This is important as there is no reverse replication flow with Migrate.<br/>
+1. Stop the application from writing to the source Vitess cluster.<br/>

+{{< info >}}
-NOTE: Any writes to the source Vitess cluster performed after the migration completes will not be carried over to the target Vitess Cluster.
+This is important as there is no reverse replication flow with Migrate.
+Any writes to the source Vitess cluster performed after the migration completes will not be carried over to the target Vitess Cluster.
+{{< /info >}}

 1. Confirm again the data has been copied over correctly using [VDiff](../vdiff).<br/>
 `VDiff commerce.wf`
 1. Cleanup vreplication artifacts and source tables with [Complete](../complete).<br/>